There are 2.9 billion email users worldwide.

 Even on the low end, that’s over 12% of the work week spent on emails.

 As email lists continue to grow, a marketer’s time and energy become significantly more limited.
-So how should they keep pace?
+So how should they keep pace and increase productivity?

 Better yet, how do you cut your time spent on email in half?

 The Biggest Time Wasters in Email are…

 Crafting an effective email campaign will always take time.

 You can send out an email in 30 minutes or so with the right tools.
 But realistically, you should be spending around 2 hours a week for an automated email series.